RavulapallySaicharan/Agents_a2a/README.md

 2. Create a feature branch
 3. Make your changes
 4. Run tests
 5. Submit a pull request

-## Example Queries

-- Summarization: "Summarize the following paragraph: The industrial revolution began in Britain..."
-- Translation: "Translate this text to French: Hello, how are you today?"
-- Implicit Summarization: "Can you make this shorter?
-It's a long article about..."
-- Implicit Translation: "Convert this to Spanish: I would like to order a coffee, please."